-E.g. coap://192.152.25.10:5683/d1/dl

-Editor’s Note: FFS - Investigate how a target should be configured for MQTT and WebSockets retargeting.
+coap://192.152.25.10:5683

+http://192.152.25.10:80

+mqtt://192.152.25.10:1883

+ws://192.152.25.10:9010

-Note: A single oneM2M resource can have attributes that are mapped to more than one resource locally hosted by one or more Registree AEs.
+Note: A single oneM2M resource can have attributes that are mapped to more than one resource locally hosted by a Registree AE.
 Hence a Hosting CSE may need to issue multiple retargeted requests to Registree AEs for a single request that it receives to a targeted resource.

 Note: If a Hosting CSE receives a request that accesses multiple attributes that are mapped to a single AE hosted resource, the Hosting CSE can issue a single retargeted request to the Registree AE which accesses the multiple attributes.

+Note: During this step, the Hosting CSE also checks whether the Originator of the request has the proper privileges to retarget requests to the AE.
+The Hosting CSE performs this check using the retargetPrivileges defined in the resourceMappingRules and the RETARGET privileges defined in the <accessControlPolicy> resource as defined in clause 6.2.4.2.

+Depending on the protocol binding (e.g. CoAP, HTTP or MQTT), the pointOfAccess may provide an optional path or topic space (e.g. “r”).
+If an additional path or topic (e.g. “/d/dl”) is present in the mappedID element(s) of the resourceMappingRules attribute, then the Hosting CSE appends this path or topic to any path or topic present in the pointOfAccess (e.g. “r/d/dl”).
+Based on the applicable protocol, the Hosting CSE configures this path or topic in the following manner.

+Table 6.2.4.1.2-1 Method to bind path or topic